nipafx/nipafx.dev/content/articles/2018-09-25-java-11-migration-guide.md

 The class loader was probably cast to access methods specific to `URLClassLoader`.
 If so, you might have to face some serious changes.

-If you want to access the class path content, check the system property `java.class.path` and parse it:
+If you want to access the class path content, check the system property `§java.class.path` and parse it:

 ```java
 String pathSeparator = System